genedan/TmVal/docs/glossary.rst

    internal rate of return
       See :term:`yield rate`

+   modified coupon rate
+      The bond coupon rate expressed in terms of the redemption amount.

    net present value (NPV)
       The sum of the present value of a stream of returns: